Wines

 • Northern Rhône, France: In this region of Southern France, known as the birthplace of Viognier, you can find the Condrieu and Château Grillet appellations, where the grape thrives on granite-rich soils.
 The Mistral wind has a cooling effect on the vineyards, helping to temper the Mediterranean climate's heat, which is essential for developing the grape's distinct aromatic profile.
 The wines from this region are known for their complexity, with a balance of ripe peach and floral notes enhanced by subtle oak influences, and are often part of blends with grapes such as Grenache Blanc or Marsanne.

-• California, USA: The Central Coast of California is a significant producer of Viognier wines.
+• California, USA: The Central Coast of California is a significant producer of Viognier wines, as well as of other wines like Chenin Blanc.
 The diverse Californian terroir allows for a broad spectrum of Viognier styles, from leaner, more mineral-driven wines to fuller, oak-aged versions.
 Californian Viogniers tend to be higher in alcohol and are celebrated for their rich, fruit-forward character.
+If you want to learn more about the amazing Chenin Blanc grapes, check out our comprehensive in-depth profile.

 • Virginia, USA: Recognized for its moderate climate within the Monticello AVA region, Virginia's Viognier benefits from the balance of warmth and cooling influences, which helps maintain the grape's acidity while allowing for full flavour development.
 The wines here are often noted for their aromatic intensity and elegance.